sa3305/rl/index.md

 **TA Office Hours:** TBD

 ## Course requirements
 There will be roughly four programming assignments, based on Python+ Tensorflow + OpenAI gym.
-Every student is also required to present one research paper.
+Every student is also required to read and present one recent research paper.
 A list of papers will be provided to choose from.
 Additionally, the students are required to do a research project. <br>
 More information on the schedule and duration of paper presentation, and the nature of research projects will be provided later in the course.

 ## Pre-requisites